 Gemba is the most important place, it is “the real place” where work is happening and where a client interacts with the service or the product you deliver.
 Learning how to ‘see with your feet’ through structured observation in the workplace is fundamental for continuous improvement in order to remove assumptions about work viewed from a distance.
 To become agile means understanding the changing needs of clients and requires observation at the Gemba.
 In this course, participants learn about how to engage in Gemba walks and in ethnographic observation of work more generally including with the client.
-In the workplace, observation is tied with visual management tools that make flow and deviations from standards visible.
+In the workplace, observation is tied with visual management tools that make flow visible and deviations from standards visible.
 Seeing flow and disruptions to flow is a skill that applies in any context where there is work (such as paid work, volunteer work, home work or school work).
 This workshop is critical for all employees, including for Mid-management and Senior management to take on the new practice of going to “the real place” where work is performed (Gemba walk).
 Prerequisite is Introduction to Lean for Government.

 -Lean tools such as Gemba walk, standard process, standard work instructions, leader’s standard work, visual management with real-time data